jCosta16/NBA_Draft/README.md

 For the application to fully work, I kindly request that you use your own Mapbox API KEY for the file [config.js](Basketball-dashboard/static/js/config.js), since I omited mine.

+You can see the Webapp on this [link](https://jcosta16.github.io/Basketball/)

 ## Application Screenshot

 ![img/dashboard.png](img/dashboard.png)